African-American history: Post-civil rights era

-A large scale post-civil rights era demonstration was held on October 16th, 1995, in Washington, D.C., called the Million Man March.
+A large scale post-civil rights era demonstration was held on October 16, 1995, in Washington, D.C., called the Million Man March.
 Organized by Nation of Islam leader Louis Farrakhan, the event aimed to promote African American unity.
 The march featured speeches from prominent civil rights leaders, including Benjamin Chavis, Jesse Jackson, and Maya Angelou, with several hundred thousand to over one million participants.

 The appointment of Black people to high federal offices—including General Colin Powell, Chairman of the U.S. Armed Forces Joint Chiefs of Staff, 1989–93, United States Secretary of State, 2001–05; Condoleezza Rice, Assistant to the President for National Security Affairs, 2001–04, Secretary of State in, 2005–09; Ron Brown, United States Secretary of Commerce, 1993–96; and Supreme Court justices Thurgood Marshall and Clarence Thomas—also demonstrates the increasing visibility of Black people in the political arena.

 Economic progress for Black people reaching the extremes of wealth has been slow.
 According to Forbes richest lists, Oprah Winfrey was the richest African American of the 20th century and has been the world's only Black billionaire in 2004, 2005, and 2006.
 Not only was Winfrey the world's only Black billionaire but she has been the only Black person on the Forbes 400 list nearly every year since 1995.
 BET founder Bob Johnson briefly joined her on the list from 2001 to 2003 before his ex-wife acquired part of his fortune; although he returned to the list in 2006, he did not make it in 2007.
 With Winfrey the only African American wealthy enough to rank among America's 400 richest people, African Americans currently comprise 0.25% of America's economic elite and comprise 13.6% of the U.S. population.
+Despite these gains, substantial economic inequality remains; the typical White household owns nine times as much wealth as the typical Black household.